nilern/Kyy/in_progress_posts/2020-11-15-lexing-arithmetic.md

 digit = '0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9'
 ```

+Or rather, that grammar with whitespace skipping added.
+(Incidentally, if you
+don't know how to read BNF you probably shouldn't be reading this blog just
+yet.)

+Basically the goal is to turn input like

 ```
 1 + 2 * 3
 ```

+into an abstract syntax tree (AST) format such as

 ```rust
 Add(Const(1), Multiply(Const(2), Const(3)))